 Plan, Prepare & Preserve

-Prior to a vessel arriving, we start the lay-up process.
-This is fully in keeping with our motto of ‘Plan, Prepare and Preserve’.
+Before a vessel arrives, we start the lay-up process.
+Our motto is ‘Plan, Prepare and Preserve’.

 Planning for an arriving vessel helps eliminate costly mistakes which can extend a lay-up.

-To help control the lay-up process, planning is essential.
-Vital information needs to be communicated.
-Expectations need to be aligned.
+Planning is essential to help control the lay-up process.
+Vital information needs to be communicated, and expectations need to be managed.
 Equipment needs to be ordered and service providers put in place.

 The following overview gives an idea of the thoroughness of our planning process: